bango123/DaVinci_SRC/README.md

+THIS REPO IS NO LONGER ACTIVE.
+HAS BEEN MOVED TO UCSD ARCLAB GIT AND SPLIT INTO MULTIPLE REPOS

 To the poor user who is trying to work with this system.
 There are a few things to note for the installation of the software.

 Pre-install: